 But while you're munching on your chocolate (and not too much of it!) be aware of this: Sometimes the reality of hearing that coronary heart disease—not cancer—is the number one cause of death for American women is startling.

-Yet, the fact is that almost twice as many women die from a heart attack, stroke or other related forms of coronary heart disease than of all types of cancers combined—and that includes breast cancer.
+Yet, the fact is that more women die from a heart attack, stroke or other related forms of coronary heart disease than of all types of cancers combined—and that includes breast cancer.

 Another startling fact: Since 1984, more women have died of cardiovascular disease than men.
 More than one in three women have some form of cardiovascular disease, according to the American Heart Association, with an overall increase in heart attacks occurring around 10 years after menopause.

-And while it's true that family history contributes to your risk, you can also take charge of your heart health by eating right (include fruits, veggies and whole grains), eliminating unhealthy habits (quit smoking, limit red meat and sugary foods and drinks) and getting plenty of exercise (aim for 150 minutes each week).
+And while it's true that family history contributes to your risk, you can also take charge of your heart health by eating right (include fruits, veggies and whole grains), eliminating unhealthy habits (quit smoking, limit red meat and sugary foods and drinks) and getting plenty of exercise (aim for at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity exercise each week).

 Since February is heart month, it's always good to know the signs of a heart attack.
 Did you know they're different for women?
-That could be one of the reasons why women are only half as likely as men to survive a heart attack.
+That could be one of the reasons why fewer women than men survive a heart attack.
 Either women and their health care professionals don't recognize the symptoms, or medical personnel don't associate women with heart attacks as readily as they do men.

 A heart attack is not always the classic feeling of an elephant sitting on your chest or a sudden, sharp pain that causes you to clutch your chest and collapse.
 Although the most common symptom for women is similar to men—feeling chest pain or discomfort—sometimes it's subtler than that:

 - You may feel short of breath—as if you've done heavy exercise—even though you haven't exerted yourself at all.
 This can occur with or without chest discomfort.